 Everyone says that the USA is the land of opportunity… but not for everything!
 Here’s a list of things I can do in France that I can’t in the USA.

-2. Go to an emergency veterinarian on a Sunday and leave with a bill that was only in the low 3 digits (for something that would be well over $1000 back home).
+2. Go to a local emergency veterinarian on a Sunday and leave with a bill that was only in the low 3 digits (for something that would be well over $1000 back home).

 3. Drink an open container of alcohol in plain view walking down the street without the fear of getting arrested.
-I have never attempted this since I like to get tipsy when I have the security of a chair and table to prop me up, but it’s 100% legal to drink on the street as long as you’re not sloppy, fall-down drunk.
+I have never attempted this since I like to get tipsy when I have the security of a chair and table to prop me up, but it’s legal in most areas of France to open some wine for a picnic or imbibe as long as you’re not sloppy, fall-down drunk.
+Ivresse is what you want to avoid.

-4. Get a perfectly decent bottle of wine at the grocery store for 4 euros.
-And get a wedge of Brie and a baguette for about the same amount.
+4. Get a perfectly decent bottle of wine at the grocery store for under 10 euros.
+And get a wedge of Brie and a baguette for a few euros along with it.
 Now you’re not going to get a top quality Bordeaux wine for 5 euros at the supermarket but there are many wines that are great table wines — even organic ones — that won’t cost you a ton of money.

 Even if you buy direct from the winery, many wines in France are perfectly affordable.
 I live out by Angers in the Loire Valley and lots of wines are under 10 euros/bottle.
 Baguettes and bread are anywhere from 1 to 2 euros each depending on what you get and a wedge of cheese can be picked up for a couple of euros as well.